Bottomline2sky/angularWeather/README.md

 # Mansoon

 The project provide complete solution for Geo Locations and their updated weather.
 Here not only user can create his account but also save the places according to his choices.
-Suggestions are always welocme.
+Suggestions are always welcome.
 Time to time I update it.

 ## Deployment Platform
 for server side solution used - Heroku<br>